learn-anything/2017-release/README.md

 | [/maps/path/to/map](#get-mapspathtomap) | GET    | -          | get map by path                 |

 #### GET /maps
-Return a list of suggestions to complete to the string in the **q** parameter.
+Return a list of suggestions to complete the string in the **q** parameter.
 Each suggestion is in the form of:

 ```json